mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 "We'll definitely finish your project.
 I just don't know when we'll have the hours," Isaac told me.
 I asked if they'd have time within the next two months.
 He wasn't sure.

-Isaac did, however, have an idea for how we could complete the project quickly.
+Isaac did, however, have an idea for completing the project quickly.

 ## The solution is to pay more

 The real issue, Isaac said, was that I was their only hourly client.
-I would always be at the mercy of their long-term retainer clients pre-empting my project.
+I would always be at the mercy of long-term retainer clients pre-empting my project.
 So what if I signed a retainer agreement to protect my hours each month?
 Their retainers started at 40 hours per month for $160/hr.

 I felt duped and manipulated.
 They structured the work so that everything was 80-90% done, but nothing was usable.
 If I took the work to a new vendor, there'd be a huge amount of rework.
 And now they were holding the last 20% hostage until I signed an expensive retainer agreement with them?